bradleytaunt/eleventy-taunt/posts/multiple-css-background-images.md

 }
 ```

 What can you do with this?
-It's only limited by your imagination.
-I just personally a fan of always using as few elements as possible when working on a project.
+It's only limited by your imagination, but I'm personally a fan of always using as few elements as possible when working on a project.